Aarif2k/Blog_website/README.md

 Configure Database:

-Update the DATABASES setting in settings.py with your PostgreSQL/MySQL credentials.
+Update the DATABASES setting in settings.py with your MySQL credentials.
 Apply migrations:
 python manage.py migrate